retailnext/node-radius/README.md

 - attributes: an object containing all attributes node-radius knew how to parse.
 If an attribute is repeated, its value in the "attributes" object will become an Array containing each value.
 Unfortunately the dictionary files do not specify which attributes are repeatable, so if an attribute might be repeated then you need to check if the value in "attributes" is a scalar value or an Array.
 - raw_attributes: an array of arrays containing each raw attribute (attribute type and a Buffer containing the attribute value).
 This is mainly used by node-radius for generating the response packet, and would only be useful to you if you are missing relevant dictionaries and/or want to decode attributes yourself.

 When decoding requests (e.g. "Access-Request", "Accounting-Request"), decode will automatically verify the request authenticator and the Message-Authenticator attribute, if present.
-If the request doesn't check out, decode will raise an error in synchronous mode, and return an error in asynchronous mode.
+If the request doesn't check out, decode will raise an error.
 The error, an instance of Radius.InvalidSecretError, has a "decoded" field you can use to inspect the decoded but invalid message.
 The most common reason for an incorrect authenticator is using the wrong shared secret.

-Here is an example using the asynchronous interface to decode a packet:

-    radius.decode({
-      packet: raw_packet,
-      secret: shared_secret,
-      callback: function(err, decoded) {
-        if (err) throw err;
-        console.log("I got a packet!");
-        console.log(decoded);
-      }
-    });

 ### radius.encode(\<args>)